AtB-AS/webshop/e2e-tests/README.md

 ## run Cypress tests (headless) (from root)
 yarn e2e-test

+## run a specific spec file (possible with also setting `it.only` in the spec file)
+yarn cypress:run --spec "cypress/integration/tests/<spec-file>.e2e_spec.js"

 ## run Cypress tests (headless) with mochawesome-report and junit outputs
 yarn cypress:run_report